nitya308/nuggets-game/README.md

 # Nuggets Game
 ## CS50: Software Design and Implementation at Dartmouth College 🌲

-### Overview
+### Overview and Features
 This repository contains the code for the CS50 "Nuggets" game, in which players explore a set of rooms and passageways in search of gold nuggets.
-The rooms and passages are defined by a *map* loaded by the server at the start of the game.
+* The rooms and passages are defined by a *map* loaded by the server at the start of the game.
-The gold nuggets are randomly distributed in *piles* within the rooms.
+* The gold nuggets are randomly distributed in *piles* within the rooms.
-Up to 26 players, and one spectator, may play a given game.
+* Up to 26 players, and one spectator, may play a given game.
-Each player is randomly dropped into a room when joining the game.
+* Each player is randomly dropped into a room when joining the game.
-Players move about, collecting nuggets when they move onto a pile.
+* Players move about, collecting nuggets when they move onto a pile.
+* Players can only see the part of the grid directly in their line of sight, i.e. not blocked diagonally or directly by room walls.
+This is calculated by the grid module.
+* If a player moves into a spot occupied by another player, they are swapped.
-When all gold nuggets are collected, the game ends and a summary is printed.
+* When all gold nuggets are collected, the game ends and a summary is printed.
-The winner is the player who collects the most gold.
+* The winner is the player who collects the most gold.
-Our map file is located in the `maps` folder, named `add-drop.txt`.

 ## Client